Token-Cards

 -

-🔥 Important Rule – Tokens and Damage
+🔥 Important Rule – Token-Cards and Damage

-When using a Token Card to overcome a Difficulty, the multiplier (x2 to x10) is applied to your total roll.
+When using a Token-Card to overcome a Difficulty, the multiplier (x2 to x10) is applied to your total roll.

-However, when using a Token Card to deal damage, the multiplier is treated as a flat bonus to the damage roll.
+However, when using a Token-Card to deal damage, the multiplier is treated as a flat bonus to the damage roll.
 A Token x4 adds +4 damage, not ×4.

-🃏 Earning More Token Cards
+🃏 Earning More Token-Cards

 The Master can grant new Token Cards as rewards for: